jameslnewell/react/packages/react-promise/README.md

 #### Parameters:

 - `fn` - A function that returns the observable to be observed.
-- `deps` - Any value that the function is dependent on and should trigger a new subscription on a new promise.
+- `opts` - Options to configure the behaviour of the hook

 #### Returns: